somedotone/identity-verification/README.md

 ### Error handling

-Whenever an error occurs, the contract sends back all the funds received from a user account \(minus fees for the transaction\) and attaches an error message.
+Whenever an error occurs (except when a message does not trigger the contract), the contract sends back all the funds received from a user account (minus fees for the transaction) and attaches an error message.

 ## Demonstration